The Study Cycle

 The study cycle is a 5-step approach to learning designed to help students become more efficient learners.
 It works the way your brain learns best.
 It reinforces new content and builds confidence.
 The study cycle can be easily adapted to any coursework.
 The five steps of the study cycle are:

-- Step 4 - StudyTo reinforce the new material you learned during class, and to make sure you thoroughly understand the subject matter being taught, take about 30-50 minutes to review your notes, read your text book, work problems, make concept maps, or form a study group.
+Step 4 - StudyTo reinforce the new material you learned during class, and to make sure you thoroughly understand the subject matter being taught, take about 30-50 minutes to review your notes, read your textbook, work problems, make concept maps, or form a study group.
 As you study, ask yourself 'how', 'why' and 'what if' questions.
-Dont't forget, repetition is the key.
+Don't forget, repetition is the key.